-We market and sell our products to customers using a broad range of sales channels, primarily online sales through our website, inbound and outbound telemarketing, and partner retailers.
-We also sell our services direct to the customers at certain marketing events and through our own retail stores: 143 Vodafone NL stores, four Ziggo stores and 49 Ziggo shop-in-shop in MediaMarkt.
-Since 2016, we have a shop-in-shop partnership agreement with the largest electronic retailer in the Netherlands (MediaMarkt), extending our retail presence by 49 locations.
+We market and sell our products to customers using a broad range of sales channels, primarily online sales through our website, inbound and outbound telemarketing and partner retailers.
+We also sell our services direct to the customers at certain marketing events and through our own retail stores: 124 Vodafone stores and three Ziggo stores.
+Since 2016, we have a shop-in-shop partnership agreement with the largest electronic retailer in the Netherlands (MediaMarkt), extending our retail presence by 48 locations.

 We encourage customers to purchase our services and products through our website.
 We believe our website provides customers a clear explanation of our services and pricing.
-We currently outsource our inbound and outbound telemarketing operations to external service providers.
-We also have exclusive stores and partner shops in various cities in our footprint.
+We currently outsource the majority of our inbound and outbound telemarketing operations to external service providers.
+We also have partner shops in various cities in our footprint.
 We further target residential customers through partnerships with retail outlets, such as multi-media retailers, electronics and telecommunications stores.
-The sales through these partnerships generally focus on enhanced video services.
+These partnerships generally focus on sales that are related to our postpaid mobile telephony, enhanced video and broadband internet services.

 For our business sales, we use multiple sales channels, both direct and indirect, to better service our customers.
-For SOHO and small customers we use a mix of in- and outbound service desks and increasingly on-line channels.
+For SOHO and Small customers we use a mix of in- and outbound service desks, our own retail stores, partner retailers and increasingly on-line channels.
 We have a team of dedicated account managers who work exclusively with our key account customers.
 Furthermore, we have an extensive network and support program for external business partners who sell our products and services to small and medium customers as well as manage these customer relationships.